NiChrosia/Acceleration/scripts/turret-tree.md

 ##
 `parent: capacitor`

+[`3x3`] Restorer: Shoots a noncolliding bullet at enemies and friendly blocks.
+The bullet has a mending field around it.
 [`4x4`] Core: Shoots thin electric piercing bullets with extreme damage, slow rate of fire, requires a large amount of power to operate.

+##
+`parent: restorer`

+[`4x4`] Rejuvenator: Rapidly shoots small healing projectiles with a small mending field.
+Also emits overdriving and mending fields around the turret itself.